Provide food, clothing, medical supplies, and firewood to Navajo & Hopi elders seeking to maintain their traditional lifestyle on their reservations

 Encourage Hopi & Navajo artists to continue to produce their unique, traditional arts & crafts

-Besides being on the Board of Directors, Joni is our Development Dir.
-She's also owns BizWear, a local company suppling uniform apparel.
-Through her company and contacts, Joni has been able to provide much needed clothing and shoes to our elders and their families.
+She also owns BizWear, a local company supplying uniform apparel.
+Through her company and contacts, Joni has been able to provide much-needed clothing and shoes to our elders and their families.